-- Editorial Page (Usually Page 8): This is the most important page of ‘The Hindu’ newspaper from UPSC Exam perspective.
+- Editorial Page (Usually Page 8): This is the most important page of ‘The Hindu’ newspaper from the UPSC Exam perspective.
 Carefully read the two ‘editorials’ given on the left margin.
 Then move to the ‘Lead‘ article.
 This usually would be an excellent analysis of a current issue.
-Finish this page, by reading the ‘Letters to editor‘ as this would give different opinions on the same issue.
+Finish this page, by reading the ‘Letters to the editor‘ as this would give different opinions on the same issue.
 But don’t get biased.
 Note: Try to finish everything up to this page within 30-40 minutes.

 - Perspective Page (Usually Page 9): This is where you see the op-ed.
 An ‘op-ed’ (originally short for “opposite the editorial page”) is a written prose piece typically published by a newspaper or magazine which expresses the opinion of a named author usually not affiliated with the publication’s editorial board.
 ‘The Hindu’ names these articles as ‘comment’.
 Read this to get a different perspective on current issues.

-- World (Page 12): This page would be useful for the International Relations topic which is part of UPSC syllabus.
+- World (Page 12): This page would be useful for the International Relations topic which is part of the UPSC syllabus.
 Spend some time here, if you find any major happenings.

 - Business (Pages 13-14): Focus on trends, growth parameters and issues here.
 Read issues connected with Fiscal and Monetary Policy.
 If you find socio-economic issues related to women, education or health, read in-depth.

 Extra Tip: Don’t miss Thursday’s edition of Hindu Science and Technology.
-It covers many questions both in prelims and in mains exam as well.
+It covers many questions both in prelims and in the mains exam as well.

-What should be focused?
+What should be focused on?

 - Good analysis of current issues (Editorial page or Op-Ed page).